 Prerequisites: Department consent

-The Geometry course is designed to provide a solid foundation of basic and fundamental algebraic and geometric concepts.
-Upon completion of the course, students should have a firm and confident grasp of Euclidean geometry and be well prepared for further study in mathematics, namely Algebra II and beyond.
+This course is designed to provide a solid foundation of fundamental geometric concepts.
+By the end of the course, students have a firm and confident grasp of Euclidean geometry and are prepared for further studies in mathematics, namely Algebra II and beyond.
 Students enrolled in this class are immersed in topics relating to inductive and conductive reasoning, spatial reasoning, triangle congruence and similarity, properties of different polygons and their application on coordinate planes, perimeters, areas, volumes, ratios and proportions, as well as trigonometric ratios and properties.

 Prerequisites: Department consent

-Covering all major topics of algebra and geometry, Integrated Mathematics is the foundation for all higher-level math courses.
-It enables students from a range of math backgrounds to tackle challenging problems with a variety of approaches and to improve their critical thinking skills.
-The algebra topics of study include writing, solving and graphing linear equations and inequalities, solving and graphing systems of linear equations, operations involving polynomials and factoring, solving quadratic equations, and exponents and radicals, while the geometry topics of study include the properties of lines in a plane, triangles, polygons, similar polygons and right triangles including trigonometric ratios, circles, area and volume.
+Covering foundational topics in algebra, geometry and data analysis, Integrated Mathematics is the stepping stone for all higher-level math courses.
+It enables students from a range of mathematical backgrounds to tackle challenging problems with a variety of approaches and to improve their critical thinking skills.
+The algebra topics of study include writing, solving and graphing linear equations and inequalities, solving and graphing systems of linear equations, operations involving polynomials and factoring, solving quadratic equations, percentages, and exponents and radicals.
+The geometry topics of study include the properties of lines in a plane, right triangles including trigonometric ratios, circles, area and volume.
 In data analysis, students study cover measurements of central tendency, representations of data, and general analysis.

 Prerequisites: Department consent